Sreyas-Sreelal/malluscript/README.md

 More examples can be found in [examples](examples)

 ## Notes
-The language as mentioned above is under development phase and it's structure can change overnight,suddenly.This language is not meant to disrespect anyone and wrote just for fun.
+The language as mentioned above is under the development phase and its structure can change overnight, suddenly.
+This language is not meant to disrespect anyone and wrote just for fun.

-Any kind of contribution is always welcome.If you have any ideas or improvements to provide for this project open a pull request or if you have any difficulties using this language open an issue :)
+Any kind of contribution is always welcome.
+If you have any ideas or improvements to provide for this project open a pull request or if you have any difficulties using this language open an issue :)